 And another 81.8% access it only via mobile phone.
 According to Facebook stats, it looks like phones and tablets are definitely taking over desktops this year.
 The vast majority of users access Facebook using their mobile devices.
 Only 1.5% accessed it via laptop or desktop.

-Throughout 2020 the number of American Facebook active users hovered around 220 million, up from 213.03 million in 2017.
+Throughout 2020 the number of American Facebook active users hovered around 290 million, up from 282 million in 2017.
 The number has been growing exponentially over the years.
-According to projections and Facebook user stats, the number of users should reach an incredible 225.61 million in 2021 and continue to grow by 2025, when it should climb to 235 million.
+According to projections and Facebook user stats, the number of users should reach an incredible 324.76 million by 2026.

 And as such, according to a breakdown of US users, California wins by a long shot with the highest number of daily active users, followed by New York with a total of 2,204,280.
 The state with the lowest number of Facebook daily active users is Wyoming, with a user base of an underwhelming 31,420 people.